cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 A.3.4.
 User interface / Visualizations
        -------------------------------
+The following suggestions are mostly related to CT1.
+However, similar requirements are there for all crypto programs wit a GUI.

 - There are several dialogs within CT1 where special input fields expect a special number format (decimal, hexadecimal, ...).
   The dialog "The RSA Cryptosystem" e.g. allows to enter the message